IntlAssocCompAndPhil/iacapconf.org/2025symposia/teachingAI.md

 ## Important Dates:

-Please [submit your extended abstract on pretalx](https://pretalx.iacapconf.org/iacap-2025/submit/In34fa/info/?submission_type=5232-extended-abstract-for-teaching-ai-symposium-and-volume) by 30 Jan 2025 with your extended abstract, intended for participation in the Symposium.
+Please [submit your extended abstract on pretalx](https://pretalx.iacapconf.org/iacap-2025/submit/In34fa/info/?submission_type=5232-extended-abstract-for-teaching-ai-symposium-and-volume) by 28 Feb 2025 with your extended abstract, intended for participation in the Symposium.
 It will be read by Brian, Ines, and Max.
 If it is accepted, we expect that you will be willing to contribute on that topic to an edited volume, due in October 2025.
+Please contact [brian.ballsun-stanton@mq.edu.au](mailto:brian.ballsun-stanton@mq.edu.au) *earlier* if you are planning to submit an abstract so that we may discuss topics and to see if it fits our theme before submission.
+If it is a good fit, we may provide access to the research material.

 Submit here: [https://pretalx.iacapconf.org/iacap-2025/submit/In34fa/info/?submission_type=5232-extended-abstract-for-teaching-ai-symposium-and-volume](https://pretalx.iacapconf.org/iacap-2025/submit/In34fa/info/?submission_type=5232-extended-abstract-for-teaching-ai-symposium-and-volume)